 the increasing awareness by policymakers of the importance of public access to ICTs and tools to combat the digital divide, and reiterate the value of libraries in this regard.

-USA: the increasing awareness by policymakers of the importance of public access to ICTs and tools to combat the digital divide, and reiterate the value of libraries in this regard.
+USA: the increasing awareness by policymakers of the importance of public access to ICTs and tools to combat the digital divide.

 the increased level of mobile penetration and rise of broadband penetration.